 Ask a couple of teenagers whether they’d rather read a 400-page novel or watch a 90-minute live stream.
 (Sorry if I’m offending elitist high school English teachers everywhere.)

 While there are literature geeks to be found in every high school, after all, someone has to come back and teach high school English, most teens, just like adults, would rather watch the video content than read the book.

 Most Would Rather Skim or Watch Than Read

 What makes you think that the readers of your managed service provider blog will be any different?

-Sure, there are some readers that prefer to skim your 600-word blog post by just reading the Title, subheadings, and bulleted list items – because they can get to the main point in under a minute.
+Sure, some readers prefer to skim your 600-word blog post by just reading the Title, subheadings, and bulleted list items – because they can get to the main point in under a minute.
 And, of course, without the text, Google would not know what your web page and embedded video are about.

-But many others would simply prefer to press the play button and watch at least part of the video or screencast that delivers that exact same content in a five-minute format.
+But many others would prefer to press the play button and watch at least part of the video or screencast that delivers that exact same content in a five-minute format.
 If your managed services content is remarkable and valuable enough, your viewer may even watch the video all the way to the end, take your recommended call to action (CTA) to heart, and become a lead for you on a related landing page.